DoE Analysis (Design of Experiments)

 ANOVA Table

-Tests the effect of each factor and interaction using Type III sums of squares.
+Shows sums of squares and effect size estimates for each factor and interaction, using Type III sums of squares.

 ColumnDescription